Azure/azure-powershell/tools/Az.Tools.Installer/help/Update-AzModule.md

 ### -Repository
 The Registered Repository to install module from.
-If only one repository is registered in PowerShell, Install-AzModule will use it.
+If only one repository is registered in PowerShell, Update-AzModule will use it.
 If more than one, please specify the Repository.

 ```yaml